-You can choose to make your campaign public or private.
-Public campaigns can be seen on our website.
-Private campaigns can only be seen with a unique link shared by the borrower.
+You can choose to make their listings public or private.
+Public listings can be seen on our website.
+Private listings can only be seen by those with the personalized link given to the borrower.
 We encourage you to share your link as broadly as possible to increase your chances of success.

 The lending target is the minimum amount you want to borrow using WeFinance.
-You can raise up to 33% more than your target amount in a single campaign.
-For example, if you set your minimum to be $6,000, you can receive up to a maximum of $8,000 in total pledges for that campaign.
-If the total pledges don't reach the minimum goal when your campaign ends, we'll automatically return all the lenders' funds to their bank accounts.
+You can raise up to 33% more than your target amount in a single listing.
+For example, if you set your minimum to be $6,000, you can receive up to a maximum of $8,000 in total pledges for that listing.
+If the total pledges don't reach the minimum threshold when your listing ends, we'll automatically return all the lenders' funds to their bank accounts.
 You won’t receive the money, those loans won't ever go into effect, and you won’t be responsible for repayment.

 We realize many of our borrowers would like to borrow more than they can crowdfund.
 We've partnered with lenders who understand that when your network supports you, you're lower risk.
 These partners can give WeFinance borrowers great rates on additional loans.
 Learn more about our partners here.

-We are currently accepting applications for borrowers.
+We are currently accepting applications for our next batch of borrowers.
 If you'd like to borrow, fill out our borrower application!

 We'd love to help if we can!
 Shoot us an email at [email protected] and tell us more.

 Yes.
-We take the security of your personal information extremely seriously and use 256-bit industry-strength encryption to protect it.
-No sensitive personal information is revealed during any WeFinance transaction and we don't sell or share your personal information with third parties without your approval, period.
-Our payment partner Dwolla also takes its responsibilities with your data extremely seriously.
+We take the security of your personal information extremely seriously and use industry-strength encryption to protect it.
+No sensitive personal information is revealed during any WeFinance transaction and we don't sell or share your personal information with third parties, period.
+Our money transmitter Dwolla also takes its responsibilities with your data extremely seriously.
 You can read about their practices here.

 We can view your name and email and your hometown, schools and workplaces that you've listed on Facebook.
 We also see mutual friends you share with other WeFinance users.
 We use this information to show commonalities between borrowers and potential lenders.
 We never share it with any other parties or post anything to Facebook on your behalf without your express permission.